vedetta-com/caesonia/README.md

 Spamd is effective at greylisting and stopping high volume spam, if it becomes a problem.
 It will be an option when IPv6 is supported, along with [bgp-spamd](https://bgp-spamd.net/).

 System mail is delivered to an alias mapped to a virtual user served by the service.
 This way, messages are guaranteed to be delivered via encrypted connection.
-It is not possible for real users to alias, nor `mail`, an external mail address with the default configuration. e.g. puffy@mercury.example.com is wheel, with an alias mapped to (virtual) puffy@example.com, and user (puffy) can be different for each.
+It is not possible for real users to alias, nor `mail` an external mail address with the default configuration. e.g. puffy@mercury.example.com is wheel, with an alias mapped to (virtual) puffy@example.com, and user (puffy) can be different for each.

 ## Getting started